Evan-Coleman/Navius/docs/roadmaps/06-data-validation.md

    *Updated at: Not started*

-2. **Authentication Validation**
+2. **Input Sanitization**
-   - [ ] Build validation for Entra access tokens
-   - [ ] Implement role and permission validation extractors
-   - [ ] Add audit logging for validation failures

-   *Updated at: Not started*

-3. **Database Input Sanitization**
-   - [ ] Create helpers for safe database parameter handling
+   - [ ] Create helpers for safe parameter handling
-   - [ ] Implement SQL injection prevention validation
+   - [ ] Implement injection prevention validation
-   - [ ] Add validation for Postgres-specific data types
+   - [ ] Add validation for specific data types

    *Updated at: Not started*